city41/node-sql-fixtures/README.md

 **IMPORTANT:** Currently the result of the arbitrary sql is not returned to you at all.
 In the above example the returned `result` object will have `Users` on it, but no sign of `Items` anywhere.

 ## Many to Many Relations
-~~Many to many through a join table is doable~~ Actually, this isn't true yet, I filed a [bug](https://github.com/city41/node-sql-fixtures/issues/3) for this.
+Many to many through a join table is doable

-In the below, the `Categories_Items` will fail, because that table lacks an id column.

 ```javascript
 var dataSpec = {